Care Guide for Discus Fish

 Note: Discus fish are shoaling by nature and quite aggressive towards the same-species.
 This means a pecking order will be established among them.
 The less Discus you keep, the more intense the pecking order is.
 This leads to the result that you have to keep removing the most belligerent Discus fish until the group seems to get along well.
 Therefore, many experienced aquarists often keep a large number of Discus fish at the beginning to avoid from doing so.

 Our suggestion of tank size has already taken room for décor into consideration.
 Indeed, fish will be lively and more active if dwelling in the environment replicating their natural habitat.
 That is so true to Discus.
-If you notice, you may find driftwood is the necessary item that could not be absent from Discus fish tank.
+If you notice, you may find bonsai driftwood is the necessary item that could not be absent from Discus fish tank.
 It imitates the fallen trees which are home for Discus to shelter in nature.
-And with some live plants added, the fish will surely be happier than ever.
-Since Discus-tanks are relatively high in terms of temperature, you should be careful of choosing the appropriate live aquarium plants.
+And with some aquatic plants added, the fish will surely be happier than ever.
+Since Discus-tanks are relatively high in terms of temperature, you should be careful of choosing the appropriate aquatic plants.
 Anubias, Java fern, Bacopa, Micro swords, and Sword plants are those commonly seen in tanks keeping Discus fish.
 These species are able to endure high temperatures yet benefit both the fish and water conditions therein.
 The additions further help break strong water currents, allowing them to be calm and tranquil appropriate to Discus’s disposition and activity.

 We also recommend adding air stones, especially during summer period, since air stones could increase the oxygen levels in water which may be lowered by higher water temperature.

 (Image of a well-decorated tank with groups of Discus fish swimming around)